cds-astro/tutorials/README.md

 Each folder represents a different summer school and the associated tutorials.
 These are not maintained but still accessible.

+## Need help?

+Don't hesitate to ask a question in the Q&A of our `Discussions` section.

 ## Glossary

 - **MOC**: MultiOrder Coverage map - efficient way of describing arbitrary patches of the sky, logical operations such as union, intersection of MOC can be calculated, tables can be filtered by MOCs, more information [here](https://ivoa.net/documents/MOC/)